loiyumba/loiyumba.github.io/_posts/2016-04-09-dygraph-city.md

 [![entered]({{ site.url }}/img/temperature/city_entered.png)]({{ site.url }}/img/temperature/city_entered.png)

 We will divide the tasks into two -
-* Getting and cleaning data
+* Getting and preparing data
 * Shiny app

-# Getting and cleaning data
+# Getting and preparing data
  ---

 First of all, we need to get the data.
 The data is available at [kaggle](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).
 You can download it in your local computer and read it in r as